OliviaWYQ/Gomoku-Desktop/README.md

 $ mvn -version
 ```

-## Running the tests
+## Running the Program

 ### Client:

-Get to the client forder:
+Get to the client folder:
 ```
 $ cd client/
 ```